Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Introduction

 In the field of spectral graph theory, the combinatorial signless Laplacian has already drawn wide attention: \autocite{Cvetkovic-2009,Cvetkovic-2010a,Cvetkovic-2010b} are surveys on the study of the combinatorial signless Laplacian.
 In fact, \autocite[Theorem~1.1]{Alon-2000} also used the combinatorial signless Laplacian implicitly by considering its associated quadratic form.
 We use the method of spectral embedding, so not only the minimum eigenvalue but all eigenvalues of the graph adjacency matrices are bounded from below in \Cref{Alon_ext_intro}.

-One highlight of this article is the introduction of the probabilistic signless Laplacian $\cq$, enabling us to deal with the negative spectrum of the transition matrix $P$ on a graph.
+One highlight of this article is the introduction of the probabilistic signless Laplacian $\cq$, enabling us to deal with the negative spectrum of the transition matrix $P$ on a graph with the tool of spectral embedding, and therefore deal with return probabilities.
 Indeed, the quadratic form associated to $\cq$ was used in \autocite{Desai-1993,Diaconis-1991} to give lower bounds on the minimum eigenvalue of $P$.
+Signless Laplacian operator is also related to dual Cheeger inequalities; see \autocite{Trevisan-2012,Liu-2015} for more details.
 We consider the operator $\cq$ explicitly and exploit the spectral embedding based on it.
 Therefore, the entire spectrum of $P$ is treated, rather than only the minimum eigenvalue.
 For instance, \autocite{Landau-1981} is improved as we discussed after \Cref{mix_intro}.

-In the literature, there are many fewer results on the probabilistic signless Laplacian $\cq$ than on the probabilistic Laplacian $\cl$.
-For instance, tools from electrical network theory are pretty useful in the study of $\cl$, but they are not readily available to deal with $\cq$.
+In the literature, there are many fewer results on the negative spectrum of $P$ than on the positive spectrum of $P$.
+Recall that in the study of the positive spectrum of $P$, the probabilistic Laplacian operator $\cl$ was usually used; in particular, the spectral gap of $\cl$ equals the gap between the largest nontrivial spectrum of $P$ and $1$.
+However, when one wants to study the negative spectrum of $P$, for instance by considering the signless probabilistic Laplacian operator $\cq$, it is harder: since we don't have many tools.
+For example, tools from electrical network theory are pretty useful in the study of $\cl$, but they are not readily available to deal with $\cq$.
 We have to make a ``detour'' and adapt the existing tools.

-There has been extensive study of return probability bounds of random walks, both on finite and infinite graphs.
-The asymptotics of large-time return probabilities correspond to the asymptotics of the spectral measures of $\cl$ and $\cq$ near $0$, as suggested in \Cref{ssec_prel}.
-Therefore, our bounds on the vertex spectral measure of $\cq$, combined with the bounds on the vertex spectral measure of $\cl$ from \autocite{Lyons-2018}, will result in return probability bounds for simple random walks, which are parallel to the bounds for lazy random walks in \autocite{Lyons-2018}.